If you’ve found yourself on this page, the chances are that you’ve done a Google search to try...

 What are the different types of media writing?

 Working in media is both exciting and challenging, and no two days are the same.
 Although the rise of new publishing platforms means the journalism world is evolving at a rapid pace, we still rely on it to inform, educate and entertain us, influencing the way people look at the world and encouraging them to change their views for the better.
-However, media writing has developed into a number of styles and forms, which is why we’re going to take a closer look at the different types of media writing below.
+However, writing for the media has developed into a number of styles and forms, which is why we're going to take a closer look at the different types of media writing below.

-The different types of media writing
+The different types of media writing examples

 News writing is a particular style of prose that is used to report on the basic facts of a particular event.
 Whether for newspaper publication or broadcasting, it answers the five Ws in the first few sentences or lines.
 This structure, which focuses on the who, what, when, where, why and how, is also known as the inverted pyramid (the most important information is communicated first).